 The key to the system working properly is there has to be someone or something to hold our government agencies in check.
 For example, they cannot decide to go around searching everyone’s house for drugs just because they want to – without any just cause to do so.
-This might yield a great deal of arrests, but in the process, they have completely trampled on our Fourth amendment rights.
+This might yield to a lot of arrests, but in the process, they have completely trampled on our Fourth Amendment rights.

 The Fourth Amendment is part of the Bill of Rights that prohibits unreasonable searches and seizures and requires a warrant to be judicially sanctioned and supported by probable cause.
 Our government does not have unbridled authority to intrude on our personal property.
 I do not want the government to start frequently busting into my house and snooping around just because they want to.

-As a criminal defense attorney, I am part of the system that is able to hold the government in check.
+As a criminal defense attorney, I am part of the system that can hold the government in check.
 If I have a client arrested for possessing drugs, one of my first questions would be whether or not the police found the drugs legally.
 Was it a legal search and seizure?
-If not, the government has violated the Fourth Amendment and they may not get to proceed with their criminal case against my client.
-They have to play by the rules or they don’t get to play.
+If not, the government has violated the Fourth Amendment, and they may not get to proceed with their criminal case against my client.
+They have to play by the rules, or they don’t get to play.

 Another reason I chose to be a criminal defense attorney is that we are all people – and people make mistakes and deserve second chances.
 I have dedicated my professional life to defending those accused of some kind of criminal offense.
 I am passionate about putting my clients in a position to turn their life around and not have a criminal record follow them throughout their life.
 I believe that my experience and the respect I’ve earned in the criminal law community give my clients an advantage.
 I work hard for every client and look at each case individually.